Muhammad-Sufyan-901/facebook-clone-flutter/README.md

 ## Icons

-This boilerplate doesn't include external icons.
-So if you wanna use external icons, we recommend you to use some of icons including :
+This boilerplate using `font awesome` icons as default icons.
+So if you wanna use other icons, we recommend you to use some of icons including :

 Hugeicons